- November 10, 1975

-Markko Martin is the best rally driver from Estonia.
+Markko Martin is one the best rally drivers from Estonia.
 He recorded 86 World Rally Championship starts between 1997 and 2005, winning five times and scoring eighteen podiums.
 He was a member of three factory teams, driving for Subaru, Ford and Peugeot.
 Martin left WRC after his co-driver Michael Park was killed at 2005 Wales Rally GB.
 After that, he occasionally competed in various rally events with different cars but his main focus is on managing duties for his own team MM Motorsport.

 Markko started his rally career with Lada Samara

 Markko Märtin was born on November 10, 1975, in Tartu, the second largest city in Estonia.
 He started rallying in 1994, driving the Lada Samara in the Estonian Championship.
 His co-driver was Jaanus Robi.

 After two seasons with Lada, Markko switched to Ford Escort RS Cosworth in 1996, scoring the second place in the Group A of the Estonian Championship.
 He still had no wins on his account, only several podiums.

 WRC debut and two Estonian titles with Toyota Celica

 In 1996, Märtin tried Toyota Celica Turbo 4WD in one event and then he continued to drive that car in the 1997 season, taking the Estonian title together with co-driver Toomas Kitsing.
 In August 1997, Martin debuted in the World Rally Championship.
 His first WRC event was the Neste Rally Finland, in which he retired after 10 special stages due to gearbox failure.